Teradata/teradataml/README.md

 * ###### teradataml: Bring Your Own Model
     * _New Functions_
-      * `DataRobotPredict()` - Score the data in Vantage using the model trained externally in DataRobot and stored in Vantage.
+      * `DataRobotPredict()` - Score the data in Vantage using the model trained externally in datarobot and stored in Vantage.

 * ##### Updates